dekadekadeka/kpg/readme.md

  - Must be between 10 and 500 (9 and 499 for Meeting Corners Square)
  - Must be an even number for Ribbing and Seed
  - Must be an odd number for Meeting Corners Square

+ Don't worry about remembering all these, if you make a mistake you will receive an error message telling you what to do :)